CURENT/andes/docs/source/index.rst

     Examples
     ^^^^^^^^

-    The examples provides in-depth usage of ANDES in a Python scripting environment.
+    The examples provide in-depth usage of ANDES in a Python scripting environment.
 Advanced usage and and power system studies are shown with explanation.